draymond63/Shift-Register-Bar-Graph/README.md

 # Shift-Register-Bar-Graph
 An assembly program that manipulates a shift register, whose output leads to an LED bar graph.
+The first pattern increments the LEDs.
+The next is a binary decrementing pattern.
+A switch decides which animation to show.

 The shift register is a serial-to-parallel IC with three main control pins: latch, data, and clock.
 The latch controls whether the chip is reading or presenting the data.
 To beginning reading, this pin